novix-sa/Pyplan/docs/User Guide/Model.md

     "xr":xarray}

 ## Using Python libraries
-Pyplan includes a function called install_library to help working with libraries than are not natively included with Pyplan a
+Pyplan includes a function called install_library to help working with libraries than are not natively included with Pyplan app.
+The function is called install_library

     install_library( 'bokeh', import_name=None )